The Byrdseed.TV registration window closes in less than a week! Check it out.

 Don’t Stop With Details

-If you ask students to “identify the 🌻 details” and then stop, you’re missing a lot of power.
+When I asked students to “identify the 🌻 details” and then stopped, I was missing a lot of power.

-Details should move students towards other prompts of Depth and Complexity.
+Details naturally move students towards other prompts of Depth and Complexity.

 • Details support πŸ›οΈ big ideas